 Those flying United with Star Alliance Gold status can access the one United Club in Terminal T. Likewise, there’s an American Admirals Club in Terminal T – and this one offers a day pass to nonmembers flying AA/oneworld, for $59.

-Dine at a world-class restaurant
+3) Dine in a world-class restaurant

 There are over 300 restaurants, shops and service in Atlanta Hartsfield-Jackson International Airport.
 That means a LOT of choice!